abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 m.ship()
 ```

-Your Factory Method pattern has devolved into Simple Factory pattern!
+Your Factory Method pattern has degenerated into Simple Factory pattern!
 (Core principle behind Simple Factory is encapsulating object creation.
 That creation doesn't always have to go through if else statements.
 However, if you insist, you can simply create subtypes of Nokia like Nokia2g and Nokia3g both of which will implement Mobile interface, and send a type parameter in createMobile() function which will decide which of these two types to actually create.
 Your code will become COMPLETELY indistinguishable from Simple Factory)

 #### References -
 1. https://stackoverflow.com/a/67047425